ironsketch/ironsketch.github.io/sos.md

 To follow the guidelines of [http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e](http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e) I first need to create a matrix library.

--matrix transposition
+- matrix transposition
--matrix addition
+- matrix addition
--matrix multiplication with a scalar
+- matrix multiplication with a scalar
--ordinary matrix multiplication
+- ordinary matrix multiplication
--Hadamard multiplication (component-wise multiplication) -Kronecker multiplication (only necessary for between row and column vectors) -and horizontal matrix concatenation.
+- Hadamard multiplication (component-wise multiplication)
+- Kronecker multiplication (only necessary for between row and column vectors)
+- and horizontal matrix concatenation.

 ##### 02/20/18